paulfioravanti/oi-kochi/README.md

 <https://www.paulfioravanti.com/oi-kochi/mobile>

+## Viewing Pages

-For the most period-accurate browsing experience, I'd recommend using an emulator that replicates the old Japanese feature phones.
+For the most period-accurate browsing experience (simulating how the pages would have looked on my [AU by KDDI][] phone), I would have recommended using an emulator that replicates the old Japanese feature phones, the closest of which I've ever found is viewing the pages using the [Firefox][] browser, along with the [FireMobileSimulator][] add-on.

+Unfortunately, FireMobileSimulator is now dead and buried, with no future releases planned, and it does not work on current versions of Firefox.
+There are also no alternatives that I could find :disappointed:

-The closest I've come to this is viewing the pages using the [Firefox][] browser, along with the [FireMobileSimulator][] add-on.
-This will, at the very least, display the pages close to how I tested them at the time on my [AU by KDDI][] phone, and enable use of the keyboard to trigger [`accesskey` attributes][] in links (ie for a link with text "1.
-English", you can press the :one: number key on the phone to "click" on that link).
+The only consolation is that you are able to trigger [`accesskey` attributes][] for links (ie for a link with text "1.
+English", you could press the :one: number key on the phone to "click" on that link) in Firefox and Chrome.
+See [Mozilla's `accesskey` page][] for the key shortcuts for your platform.

 ## Newsletters